 AVB capsules are a convenient and discreet way to medicate with your AVB without having to ensure the (at times) bitter taste and flavour of AVB.
 Eating AVB this way may take longer than other methods to produce results but you’ll experience some results all the same.

 If you want more accurate (and better tasting!) results, check out Herb Approach’s offerings.
 These capsules are accurately formulated to provide the stated amount of CBD and/or THC in a slow and measured release to the body.

 You won’t have to eat any AVB and you’ll be able to know exactly how much you’re medicating yourself with!

 If you’re averse to simply placing your already vaped bud on as a garnish, why not cook with it instead?

-If you want to avoid eating the literal plant matter of the cannabis plant, a fun way to get your AVB kick without any of the AVB fiber is to take your already vaped bud and some coconut oil in a slow cooker.
-Turn it on the lowest setting and let it run for a couple of hours.
+If you want to avoid eating the literal plant matter of the cannabis plant, a fun way to get your AVB kick without any of the AVB fibre is to take your already vaped bud and some coconut oil in a slow cooker.
+Turn it on to the lowest setting and let it run for a couple of hours.
 As the slow cooker works its magic, it’ll incorporate the AVB into the coconut oil.

-All you’ll have to do is strain your coconut oil and pop it into the fridge and you’ll have some great weed infused oil ready to be used for cooking!
+All you’ll have to do is strain your coconut oil and pop it into the fridge and you’ll have some great weed-infused oil ready to be used for cooking!

 As with edibles, we want to reiterate that the bitter and sometimes pungent taste of AVB could have an impact on your dish’s flavours.

-If you’re looking to cook with some weed infused oil without making the entire dish taste like cannabis, it’ll be prudent to find some quality weed infused oil instead.
+If you’re looking to cook with some weed-infused oil without making the entire dish taste like cannabis, it’ll be prudent to find some quality weed-infused oil instead.
 Online dispensaries such as Herb Approach have the highest selection at the lowest prices.